dhhagan/opcsim/docs/_build/html/_sources/tutorial/distribution.rst.txt

 =================================

 The following tutorial will show you how an aerosol distribution is represented in the opcsim model.
-You will learn how to import sample datasets and create your own distribution from scratch.
+You will learn how to use the sample datasets and how to create your own distribution from scratch.
 Additional visualization tools are also discussed.

 First, we import the python libraries we need and set the styles used for plotting throughout this tutorial.